setalosas/beefx/README.md

 The playground also contains infrastructure elements for building a multi-stage audio chain with sources (and players).
 This is not needed at all when using the effect library, just an option.

-This repo itself is the playground at this moment, I plan to put the components into different repos after the first development phase.
+This repo itself is the playground at this moment, but I plan to put the components into different repos after the first development phase.

 VID